 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #LoveYourLawn #CollectiveBias #ad

 After the snow melts every year we are left with a lawn that has damage caused by Voles.
 A Vole is a small rodent resembling a mouse that burrows down into your lawn to keep warm during the winter months.
-So when all the snow is gone you can see pathways where these Voles get under the top layer of grass and tend to destroy it.
+When all the snow is gone you can see pathways where these Voles get under the top layer of grass.
+The Voles tend to destroy the grass.
 We’ve found an easy way to assist in repairing the damage that the Voles do to our lawn!
 Even if you don’t have a Vole problem like we do this is also a great way to thicken up your lawn each spring and repair any bare spots you may have in your lawn.

 The seed can cover up to 85 square feet but if you find you don’t need that much I have a fun creative craft that you can create with your kids towards the end of this post using the Scotts EZ Seed.

 Once home you’ll want to prep the area that you want to repair.
 I also have an area of Crab grass I plan on digging that out using a shovel and loosening up the dirt underneath with a rake.

 After you prep the area that you are working on; the next step is to apply the seed.
 By following the instructions on the container of Scotts Seed you’ll have the best results.